Cherish (The Association song): Songwriting

 Terry Kirkman wrote it in half an hour and put it into the live act of his group, the Association.
 He was looking for an emotional, slow tempo song in the same vein as the Righteous Brothers' "You've Lost That Lovin' Feelin'".
 Mike Whelan, from the New Christy Minstrels, liked it so much that he convinced the Minstrels to record a version of the song, and in fact their recording was almost released before the Association's.

-In the lyrics, the protagonist tells his love interest that he "cherishes" her, though he isn't sure if he actually loves her or only wants her.
-At the same time he's unsure the love interest is interested in him, because she is being courted by "a thousand other guys".
+In the lyrics, the protagonist tells his love interest that he "cherishes" her, though he is unsure if he actually loves her or only wants her; at the same time he is unsure the love interest is interested in him, because she is being courted by "a thousand other guys".

 Recording

 The instrumentation of their debut, which includes this song, was recorded at a converted garage studio owned by Gary S. Paxton, who engineered the sessions along with Pete Romano, while the vocals of the group were recorded at Columbia studios.
 Like most of Association hits, session musicians were called to do the instrumental track, including Mike Deasy on guitar, Jerry Scheff on bass and Jim Troxel on drums, with only Kirkman and Jules Alexander, as members of the band, participating on it.
-Curt Boettcher added some vocals, most notably the high-pitched "told you" and "hold you" on the final verse.
+Curt Boettcher added some vocals, including the high-pitched "told you" and "hold you" on the final verse.

 The song is notable for having two bridge sections, the second leading to a modulation in which the key rises a whole step.
 The song ends with the words "cherish is the word," over a sustained vibrato electric guitar chord.
+The song is noted for its use of chimes, which are simultaneously imitated by the backing vocalists.

-For the single released, the song was speeded up and one of the two "And I do cherish you" lines near the end was removed.
+For the single released, the song was sped up and one of the two "And I do cherish you" lines near the end was removed.
 This was done to hold the track to the three-minute mark, as AM radio programmers frowned on songs that went longer than that.
 However, even with the edit, the song still ran over.
 Instead of editing further, producer Curt Boettcher intentionally listed "3:00" on the label as the song's running time.